 Athletic activities are available to all fifth grade boys and girls at the Jamestown Elementary Schools.
 All athletic activities are held after school with a teacher, coach, or responsible adult supervising.
 Students are encouraged to participate in these activities which are designed to provide each one an opportunity to learn the rules and fundamentals of a given activity.
 Fellowship and good sportsmanship are stressed.
 The main objective is enjoyment.
 A fee is charged for each activity.
-The following athletic activities maybe offered for fifth grade girls: basketball, volleyball, swimming, gymnastics, track and cross-country.
-Activities maybe offered for fifth grade boys include basketball, wrestling, track and cross-country, and swimming.
+The following athletic activities maybe offered for fifth grade students: basketball, volleyball, swimming, gymnastics, track and cross-country.
 Your child will receive information from this office before the activity begins.
 Since coaches can't possibly coach and supervise, the following policy for attending elementary events in elementary gymnasiums has been adopted for those students not participating in the event:

 - 1. Each non-participating student must have a parent or responsible adult in attendance that must remain to supervise during the entire course of the game.
 Each parent or responsible adult is responsible for their own children. - 2.
-Cheerleaders are not allowed but cheering is encouraged. - 3.
-This policy is in effect at each elementary school for the following reasons: - a.
-To prevent vandalism and theft - b.
+Cheerleaders are not allowed but cheering is encouraged. - This policy is in effect at each elementary school for the following reasons: - a.
+To prevent vandalism and theft

+- b.
 To prevent disturbance of interested spectators by disorderly students - c.
 To promote common courtesy and respect - d.
 To allow the coach to coach rather than supervise - e.
 To prevent game interference